Summer Percussion Master Class Series

-The Juilliard Summer Percussion Master Class Series is a one-week ONLINE program designed to offer a rigorous learning environment in a remote setting to high school and college students aged 14-25.
+The program will occur online in 2021.
+The Juilliard Summer Percussion Master Class Series is a one-week online program designed to offer a rigorous learning environment for curious percussionists age 13 and above.

-The Juilliard Summer Percussion Master Class Series is a weeklong online program aimed at high school and college aged students.
-The series includes 14 master classes and clinics by Juilliard faculty and distinguished alumni plus two concert performances featuring participant and faculty performers.
-Each participant will perform for two master classes using prerecorded video.
-Additionally, each day will feature an informal online lunch gathering with that day’s faculty presenters.
+The Juilliard Summer Percussion Master Class Series is a weeklong online program.
+The series includes 14 classes, clinics, and roundtable discussions featuring Juilliard faculty and distinguished alumni, plus a concert performance featuring participant and faculty performers.

 Series will include: